KBNLwikimedia/WikimediaKBURLReplacement/README.md

 * Folder *[ScriptsMerlijnVanDeen](ScriptsMerlijnVanDeen)*
   - The technique for replacing URLs is detailed in [this blogpost](https://web.archive.org/web/20200522204706/https://merlijn.vandeen.nl/2015/kb-replace-dead-links.html) by Merlijn van Deen.
-  - The Python scripts and PAWS commands are available [from this folder](ScriptsMerlijnVanDeen/scripts)
+  - The Python scripts and [PAWS](https://wikitech.wikimedia.org/wiki/PAWS) commands are available [from this folder](ScriptsMerlijnVanDeen/scripts)
-  - A Jypyter notebooks implementation of these scripts is available from https://paws-public.wmflabs.org/paws-public/62709976/WikipediaURLReplacement/
+  - A Jypyter notebooks ([PAWS](https://wikitech.wikimedia.org/wiki/PAWS)) implementation of these scripts is available from https://paws-public.wmflabs.org/paws-public/User:OlafJanssenBot/WikipediaURLReplacement/

 * Folder *[GvN](GvN)* : Pywikibot commands for [PAWS](https://wikitech.wikimedia.org/wiki/PAWS) to replace links to Geheugen van Nederland (GvN) in Wikipedia based on [this example](https://www.mediawiki.org/wiki/Manual:Pywikibot/PAWS#A_real_script_example)